nelsonfigueroa/nelson.cloud/content/posts/2021-02-28-cleaning-up-after-deleted-apps-on-macos.md

 Also, this *may* help to free up space on macOS, but I mainly did it because I like keeping my system tidy.

 Try this out with whatever apps you've deleted in the past.
-You can also try finding files and folders be specifying a company name.
+You can also try finding files and folders by specifying a company name.
 For example, replace `\*lastpass\*` with `\*microsoft\*` and see what you get!

 ## References
 - https://stackoverflow.com/questions/4210042/how-do-i-exclude-a-directory-when-using-find